 United Way is a worldwide organization that partners with charitable organizations in each community.
 While services vary greatly from one area to another, most regions have nonprofit groups that offer assistance focused specifically on the needs of women, including access to no cost job training.

 Visit UnitedWay.org to find the agency in your local area.
 Once you identify the correct group for your region, you may find that the group has a list of job training resources published online.
-For example, the United Ways of Tennessee group has a collection of employment resources published on its website.
 If you aren't fortunate enough to find that kind of resource, contact your local agency and ask for information on what kinds of programs may be available locally.

 Other Free Job Training Programs